In Defense of Imperial Units

 That said, there are examples of imperial units where this critique is valid.
 One commonly noted example is the definition of a "barrel", of which there are several versions used in different contexts.
 Similarly there is the short and the long ton.
 But, again, these distinctions arise in very specialized areas.
 And the barrel situation can be fixed via standardization within the imperial system, without a conversion to metric.

-Similar odd units crop up in metric too, like shakes, angstroms, light-years, light-nanoseconds, parsecs, electron-volts, foes, ergs, etc. One might argue that these are obscure, or relevant to very particular scientific domains.
+Similar odd units crop up in metric too, like shakes, angstroms, calories, light-years, light-nanoseconds, parsecs, electron-volts, foes, ergs, etc. One might argue that these are obscure, or relevant to very particular scientific domains.
 To which I would reply that the same can be said of links, cubits, and skeins.

 The Mars Climate Orbiter, Air Canada Fueling Incident, and other Such Examples

-Another common argument used against imperial are accidents that were caused due to either misconversions, or miscommunications in areas where both metric and imperial units were used concurrently.
+Another common class of arguments used against imperial are accidents that were caused due to either misconversions or miscommunications in areas where both metric and imperial units were used concurrently.
 These are not arguments specifically against imperial.
 The accidents that occurred were not due to the imperial units themselves, but rather due to environments in which two unit systems were used together.
-These examples demonstrate that using only a single unit system at a time in a given context is a good idea, but don’t provide any specific condemnation of imperial.
+These examples demonstrate that using only a single unit system at a time in a given context is a good idea, but don't provide any specific condemnation of imperial.
 The same could have happened at the interface between two metric systems (Like SI and CGS).

 Scientific Literacy